appleseedhq/blenderseed/docs/installation.rst

 Installation
 ============

+Version
+    As of version 2.0, blenderseed is intended to be used with Blender 2.8.
+We do have a maintenance branch for the Blender 2.79 exporter, but it is not actively developed and will likely be missing features that are present in the main branch.

 Download
 	Download the .zip file of the latest `blenderseed release <https://github.com/appleseedhq/blenderseed/releases>`_ for your platform and Blender version. appleseed itself is bundled with the addon, so no additional downloads are needed.
-Note that the 2.79 version **requires** Blender 2.79 or later.
+Please note that the 2.79 version **requires** Blender 2.79 or later.
 It will not work with earlier versions.

 Install
 	From within Blender, open the User Preferences (usual hotkey is Ctrl+Alt+U) and navigate to the Addons tab.
 Click the button that says "Install From File".
 Using the file dialog, select the .zip file you downloaded, and click "Install From File..."